Singing Americans: History

-The Singing Americans were started in 1968 in Winston-Salem, North Carolina (by Lemar and Sims) and was owned by Homer Wadford.
+The Singing Americans were started in 1968 in Winston-Salem, North Carolina by Lemar and Sims.The group was then owned by Homer Wadford and based out of Raleigh, NC.
 In 1973 when the Oak Ridge Boys were beginning to make their transition from gospel to country, The Singing Americans were signed by the Lou Wills Hildreth Agency in Nashville.
 In an article announcing the signing, The Singing News predicted that based on their sound and popularity, that The Singing Americans would take the Oak Ridge Boys spot as the number one quartet in gospel music.

-However, their owner, Homer Wadford had a different sound in mind, and wanted to see the group move in a different direction stylistically.
+The group was owned by Homer Wadford who moved the group to Asheville, NC in 1977.
+Wadford started a flooring business with Eldredge Fox of the Kingsmen Quartet.
+The Singing Americans were Rodney Hoots singing tenor, Gary Herron, then Ed Crawford singing lead, Wayne Maynard singing baritone and Hovie Walker singing bass.
+This was the original Singing Americans that began to travel the country as a full time gospel group.

-In 1980, the group was sold to Charles Burke, who later went on to own the Kingsmen Quartet name for a few years, and obtained all new personnel with Mark Flaker singing tenor, Charles Surratt singing baritone, Ed Crawford singing Lead, and Charles Burke's son, Dwayne, singing bass.
-Mark Flaker left later that year and was replaced by Danny Funderburk.
-Ed Crwaford left and was replaced by Michael English, who would leave for a couple years and be replaced by Ivan Parker, and then Clayton Inman.
+In 1980, the group was taken over by Charles Burke.
+Personnel was Ed Crawford singing Lead, and Charles Burke's son, Dwayne, singing bass.
+Danny Funderburk sang Tenor,Ed Crwaford left and was replaced by Michael English, who would leave for a couple years and be replaced by Ivan Parker, and then Clayton Inman.
 Also, in 1982, Surrat would leave and be replaced by Southern Gospel legend, Ed Hill.
 When Michael English left for the second time in 1985, he was replaced again by Clayton Inman, who would replace Hill in 1987 in the baritone spot, leaving the lead open for Scott Whitener.
 The 1990s started a decline in the popularity of the Singing Americans, but it did not mean they still weren't capable of producing popular singers.
 David Sutton and Taylor Barnes passed through the group during this time.
 Finally, in 1993, the Singing Americans produced their final album, "Live from Chicago", before retiring in 1994.

 In 1995, Good Ol' Gospel, an album featuring Singing Americans as well as the Cathedral Quartet, the Kingsmen, the Speer Family, J.D.
 Sumner & the Stamps Quartet, and Crystal Sea, was nominated for the 26th Dove Awards in the Southern Gospel Album category.

 In August 1996, promoter/historian Charles Waller reunited English with Ed Hill, Rick Strickland, Dwayne Burke and Milton Smith as the Singing Americans, before an audience of over 4,000 gospel music fans at the Grand Ole Gospel Reunion, and in 2010 at the National Quartet Convention in Louisville, KY at a showcase commemorating the 100th anniversary of Southern Gospel music.